+You will enjoy cove light designs if you enjoy gentle and pleasant lighting.
+Cove lights provide an indirect light source while giving your room an easygoing radiance.
 In addition to this, their general appearance is clouded and subdued.
 You can easily include them in your ceiling design.
-Two of the most remarkable things about cove lighting, are that they are simple to clean and they provide visual interest.
+Two of the most remarkable things about niche lighting are that they are simple to clean and provide visual interest.

 The use of cove lighting has the potential to revitalize an otherwise uninteresting space.
-When combined with other types of lighting, cove lights may provide your room or home with the highest quality illumination that is currently available.
+When combined with other types of lighting, cove lights may provide your room or home with the highest quality illumination currently available.

 What Is Cove Lighting?